mrush-ilao/ilao-documentation/docs/source/cms_structured_legal_solution.rst

 Eligibility rules
 ===================
-Eligibility rules use the structured text block.
+Eligibility rules use the :ref:`cms-structured-text` block.
 Each eligibility rule should have its own structured text block.

 Examples
 ----------